Azure/device-simulation-dotnet/README.md

 By default, Docker Compose will start the service using the sample device types defined in [sample-volume](scripts/docker/sample-volume):
-* to load device types definitions from a different folder, edit the [docker-compose.yml](scripts/docker/docker-compose.yml)
+* to load device models definitions from a different folder, edit the [docker-compose.yml](scripts/docker/docker-compose.yml)
 * to add your custom simulations, add the JSON and Javascript files into the folder and restart the service.
-See the [wiki](https://github.com/Azure/device-simulation-dotnet/wiki) for more information about device types and the API.
+See the [wiki](https://github.com/Azure/device-simulation-dotnet/wiki) for more information about device models and the API.

 ## Working with Visual Studio